Ph.D. in Public Health admissions

 Applicants must identify a specialization in their application.

-Prospective students must meet the graduate admission requirements of both University of Nevada, Reno and School of Community Health Sciences, per the following guidelines:
+Prospective students must meet the graduate admission requirements of both University of Nevada, Reno, and the School of Public Health, per the following guidelines:

-Prospective students must meet both University of Nevada, Reno and School of Community Health Sciences requirements for graduate status.
+Prospective students must meet both University of Nevada, Reno, and School of Public Health requirements for graduate status.

 - Master of Public Health (MPH) degree or relevant master’s or doctoral degrees from accredited institutions, with a minimum grade point average of 3.0 or higher on a 4-point scale preferred.
 Occasionally, students can be admitted with a health-related bachelor’s degree with a minimum grade point average of 3.0 that is confirmed before beginning classes.